This is the multi-page printable view of this section. Click here to print.

 Reference

-• If you create a Virtual Server with Rocky Linux or Oracle Linux, additional settings are required for time synchronization (NTP: Network Time Protocol).
-If you create it with another image, it is set automatically and no separate configuration is needed.
+• If you create Virtual Server with Rocky Linux or Oracle Linux, additional settings are required for time synchronization (NTP: Network Time Protocol).
+For other Images, it is automatically set and no separate settings are required.

-• If RHEL and Windows Server were created before August 2025, RHEL Repository and WKMS (Windows Key Management Service) settings need to be modified.
+• If you create RHEL and Windows Server before August 2025, you need to modify RHEL Repository and WKMS (Windows Key Management Service) settings.

-For more details, see RHEL Repo and WKMS Setting.
+For details, refer to Configure RHEL Repo and WKMS.

-This is a list of services that need to be pre-configured before creating the service.
-Please refer to the guide provided for each service for details and prepare in advance.
+This is a list of services that need to be configured in advance before creating this service.
+For details, please prepare in advance by referring to the guide provided for each service.

 Service CategoryServiceDetailed Description